Blog Comprehensive Insurance In Ontario

 For many drivers, having both types provides them with peace of mind.
 You’ll have financial protection from the majority of threats to your vehicle.

-Comprehensive Insurance FAQs
+Comprehensive insurance FAQs

 No. Insurance for a rental car is available by adding policy endorsement OPCF 20.